Martons00/PolitoSbobinatore/README.md

 A Python-based tool that automatically downloads, transcribes, and summarizes Politecnico di Torino virtual classroom lectures.
 This tool helps students create study notes from recorded lectures using AI-powered transcription and summarization.

+# Not from Polito?
+Don't Worry! 🎓✨

+For you, there's **UniversalSbobinatore**! 🚀
+Simply upload the video of your lecture, and let it do the work for you. 🖥️📚

+No more stress—just smarter learning! 💡✅

 ## Support the Project 💖

 If you find this project helpful, consider supporting me: